 - In exchange, the brother sends his sister gifts, such as sweets, dry fruits, and other similar items.
 They exchange hugs, and the elders bless the children.
 For several days, the brothers wear the Rakhi as a reminder and expression of respect for their sister’s affection.

-How good will be your relationship with your sibling?
-Get a free yearly astrology report for accurate predictions.
+How Good will be your relationship with your sibling?
+Get a free Horoscope report for accurate predictions.

 Celebration of Rakshabandhan Across India

 On Raksha Bandhan day, tying Ramrakhi to Godsend for Women, tying Chuda rakhi is a traditional way of celebration.
 Except for ordinary Rakhi, on Ramrakhi, we put red sacred thread and on top of it a yellow star and on chooda Rakhi, sisters put bangles on their bhabhi.
 In some places, people worship gods and perform Pitru.
 Parent Offering -Way For Ancestors Salvation (Pitru-Tarpan).
 People do many puja paths and perform various religious activities such as anushtan and yagya.